No imputation without representation: Results and Discussion

 Using the experimental setup detailed in the previous section, we now try to answer the questions listed in Subsection~\ref{sec_questions}.

-\subsection{Do missing-indicators increase performance, and does it matter which imputation strategy they are paired with?}
+\subsection{Do Missing-Indicators Increase Performance, and Does It Matter Which Imputation Strategy They Are Paired With?}

-Missing-indicators generally lead to increased performance (Table~\ref{tab_p_values_indicators}) --- with the notable exception of CART.
+The $p$-values obtained by comparing imputation with and without missing-indicators are displayed in Table~\ref{tab_p_values_indicators}.
+Missing-indicators generally lead to increased performance --- with the notable exception of CART, to which we return below.
 The more complicated imputation strategies do not result in much better results than mean/mode imputation when we pair imputation with missing-indicators (Table~\ref{tab_p_values_imputation}).
 At best, nearest neighbour and iterative imputation only lead to a modest improvement, and for many classifiers, they actually decrease performance.
 Therefore, we focus on mean/mode imputation for the remainder of this section.

-A possible reason for the poor performance of missing-indicators with CART, is that by default, the scikit-learn implementation of this classifier does not perform pruning, making it prone to overfitting.
+A possible reason for the failure of missing-indicators to increase performance with CART, is that by default, the scikit-learn implementation of this classifier does not perform pruning, making it prone to overfitting.
 To test this hypothesis, we repeat our experiment for CART and mean imputation, but this time we apply cost complexity pruning ($\alpha = 0.01$).
-The resulting AUROC scores are now much better than the original scores without missing-indicators ($p = 0.013$) and somewhat better than cost complexity pruning without missing-indicators ($p = 0.23$).
+This clearly improves performance ($p = 0.0069$ without missing-indicators, $p = 0.015$ with missing-indicators), and now missing-indicators have a slight advantage ($p = 0.23$).

-In the case of ERT, missing-indicators may not lead to a clear performance improvement because of underfitting.
-If we increase the number of trees from the default 100 to 1000, the improvement becomes somewhat clearer ($p = 0.15$).
+We have also taken a closer look at ERT and GBM, for which the performance increase from missing-indicators is not very significant.
+For ERT, this may be due to underfitting.
+If we increase the number of trees from the default 100 to 1000, this improves performance ($p = 0.0011$ without missing-indicators, $p = 0.0032$ with missing-indicators), and makes the advantage of missing-indicators somewhat clearer ($p = 0.092$).

-For GBM, closer inspection revealed that the default choice of 100 iterations of gradient descent can lead to both under- or overfitting, depending on the dataset.
+For GBM, the default choice of 100 iterations of gradient descent can lead to both under- or overfitting, depending on the dataset (Fig.~\ref{fig_gbm_auroc}).
 We believe that it is generally preferable to continue training until an early-stopping criterion is met.
-If we apply the same criterion as with MLP, the performance increase due to missing-indicators also becomes clearer ($p = 0.19$).
+However, applying the same criterion as with MLP\footnote{Setting aside 10\% of the data for validation, stopping when validation loss has not decreased by at least 0.0001 for ten iterations, with a maximum of 10\,000 iterations.} does not improve performance over the default of 100 ($p = 0.81$ without missing-indicators, $p = 0.85$ with missing-indicators) and does not change the relative advantage due to missing-indicators ($p = 0.20$).

-\subsection{When do missing-indicators start to become useful in terms of missingness?}
+\subsection{When Do Missing-Indicators Start to Become Useful in Terms of Missingness?}